The PlayStation 4 Pro is the pinnacle of console gaming as it stands. It is pricier than its sibling but well worth considering by those with 4K TVs.

 What PS4 games are optimised for PS4 Pro?

-We have a list of all the games so far announced to be enhanced for PS4 Pro.
+We have a list of all the games so far announced to be enhanced for PS4 Pro, both available now and yet to be released.

 Remember, all PS4 games will work on the PS4 Pro.
 These are just the ones that have confirmed that they support HDR, higher resolutions or, in the case of PSVR titles, utilise the greater graphical processing power to present a better experience.

-We will update this list as more appear, but these are the ones with PS4 Pro-specific improvements that we currently know about:
+We will update this list as more appear, but these are the ones with PS4 Pro-specific improvements that we currently know about (as of 27 January 2017):

 - Assassin's Creed Syndicate